Because the word "green" can mean so many things, I'll start with the

-My colleagues and I have specified DragonBoard for our clients’ projects, and we are all very impressed with its healthy ingredients and performance.
+My colleagues and I have specified DragonBoard and Jetboard for our clients' projects, and we are all very impressed with its healthy ingredients and performance.
 We had a sample independently lab-tested by a PhD chemist in Germany and it meets all the strictest Bau-Biologie criteria for health.
-It is much better tolerated than drywall, even by most of our highly chemically sensitive clients.
+We have not had JetBoard independently tested, but we have compared the ingredients, odor and outgassing time.
+Both may be better tolerated than drywall, even by most of our highly chemically sensitive clients.
 I feel great about this product in homes with pregnant women and small babies.

-Dust from DragonBoard is not as dangerous to workers when they cut it, as is gypsum drywall, which releases respirable, carcinogenic crystalline silica dust when cut.
-(Workers should still wear protective goggles and respirators while cutting DragonBoard, use dustless cutting methods, and if possible, cut it outdoors, as long as it is completely protected from all sources of moisture.)
+Dust from DragonBoard and JetBoard is not as dangerous to workers when they cut it, as is gypsum drywall, which releases respirable, carcinogenic crystalline silica dust when cut.
+(Workers should still wear protective goggles and respirators while cutting magnesium oxide board, use dustless cutting methods, and if possible, cut it outdoors, as long as it is completely protected from all sources of moisture.)

 The smooth side can be painted, and the rough side can be plastered or tiled with ceramic tile.
-When used in place of drywall, it looks great.
+It should be skim coated if painted.

-- It is more expensive than drywall unless you buy a large enough quantity.
+- Both are more expensive than drywall unless you buy a large enough quantity.
 It may not be cost effective for some smaller projects.

-- It is not readily available in all areas of the U.S., so sometimes it requires more time and cost to order it and have it shipped.
+- Both are not readily available in all areas of the U.S., so sometimes it requires more time and cost to order it and have it shipped.

-- Although it is compatible with conventional joint compounds, it is not compatible with all nontoxic green drywall joint compounds, particularly Murco-100, as it needs a higher lime content, and especially if applied under natural plasters.
+- Although they are compatible with conventional joint compounds, they are not compatible with all nontoxic green drywall joint compounds, particularly Murco-100, as it needs a higher lime content, and especially if applied under natural plasters.
 (It is highly compatible with nontoxic Keim Dolomitspachtel joint compound, however.
 For more information on joint compounds, see my article, "Is joint compound really safe?
 I'm concerned about polyvinyl acetate binders."